Kia EV3 review

 Choose your perfect car

-The entry-level (58.3kWh) version has an official range of up to 267 miles, which is more than the Kona Electric but less than a Niro EV.
-The larger (81.4kWh) battery increases that to as much as 372 miles.
-That beats all the EV3’s rivals, including the more expensive Tesla Model Y Long Range.
+So how far can the EV3 travel on a charge?
+Well, it obviously depends which battery you choose.
+The entry-level (58.3kWh) version has an official range of up to 270 miles, which is more than the Kona Electric but less than a Niro EV.
+The larger (81.4kWh) battery increases that to as much as 375 miles, beating rival electric SUVs including the more expensive Tesla Model Y Long Range.

 Kia EV3 rear left driving